Home Compare HUBS vs TEAM

 HubSpot vs Atlassian: Which Stock Looks Stronger in 2026?

 Atlassian leads structurally, with valuation as the clearest single gap between the two profiles.
-HubSpot still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Most of the separation is still concentrated in valuation.
-The overall score gap is 15 points in favour of Atlassian Corporation.
+The comparison is mainly decided in valuation, with the rest of the profile carrying less weight.
+The overall score gap is 11 points in favour of Atlassian Corporation.

 INDUSTRY COMPARISON